 SEO Insider Tip

 If you currently have your blog on a subdomain, for example on blog.domain.com, then try to transfer the content to the scheme domain.com/blog.
-This is possible via 301 redirect and the .htaccess file without major problems.
+This is possible via 301 redirects and the .htaccess file without major problems.
 Many a website has gone through the roof with this change.

 Manual analysis and evaluation